 - Khan Noonien Singh is the Big Bad of Star Trek II: The Wrath of Khan and Star Trek Into Darkness.

 - The Big Bad of The Shadow is an Asian psychic named Shiwan Khan.
 Justified in that he claims to be the last descendant of Genghis Khan.
 Which is unlikely: not only can approximately 1 in 200 men in the WORLD make that claim, but "Genghis Khan" was just a regnal name (literally meaning "universal war-leader") and his real name was Temujin Borjigin.

-- The Jungle Book has Shere Khan the tiger, hunter of man and ruler of the jungle.
-The Disney film and its subsequent sequels and adaptations make him into a full Big Bad.
+- The Jungle Book has the Big Bad Shere Khan the tiger, hunter of man and ruler of the jungle.

 - Pseudo-example in A Song of Ice and Fire.
 The dothraki are based on many nomadic peoples, but the Mongol and Hun influences are particularly strong; so it is their leaders take the title "khal," and many other words in their language derived from the same.